-Step 1: Have Qualified Felons Complete IRS Questionnaire Before Interview
+Step 1: Have Qualified Felons Complete the IRS Questionnaire

-To apply for this credit, your candidate must first fill out Page 1 of IRS Form 8850, the Pre-Screening Notice and Certification Request for the Work Opportunity Credit.
+To apply for this credit, your candidate must first fill out Page 1 of IRS Form 8850, the Pre-Screening Notice and Certification Request for the Work Opportunity Tax Credit.
 They should complete the information section, and check Box 2, which indicates that they have been convicted of, or released from prison for, a felony in the past year.
-They should also sign and date Page 1.
+The candidate should also sign and date Page 1.

-Once your candidate has completed Page 1, you’ll need to flip over to the back of the form and complete the information section at the top of the form.
-You’ll also need to fill in the date that your candidate completed Page 1.
+Once your candidate has completed Page 1, you’ll need to also complete the information section on the back of the form.
+You’ll also need to provide the date that your candidate completed Page 1.
 You’ll provide this information in the section denoted “Date Applicant Gave Information.”
 A good practice is to complete this section on the same day your candidate fills out Page 1.

 Step 2: Interview the Qualified Felon & Make Your Hiring Decision

-Once you have vetted your candidate during the prescreening process, your next step is to interview the candidate for the role and make a hiring decision that’s best for your company.
+Once you have vetted your candidate through your prescreening process, your next step is to interview the candidate for the role and make a hiring decision that’s best for your company.
 You can learn more about the factors you should consider before hiring a felon in our guide on How to Hire Felons.

-If you determine that the candidate is the right fit and are ready to move forward with the hiring decision, you’ll also have some more work to do on Form 8550.
-On Page 2, you’ll need to fill in the dates for when the job was offered, candidate was hired, and candidate started their job.
+If you determine that the candidate is the right fit and are ready to hire them, additional information needs to be added to Form 8850.
+On Page 2, you’ll need to provide dates for when the job was offered, when the candidate was hired, as well as the date for the candidate’s first day of employment.

 Step 3: Apply for Certification From Your State Workforce Agency

-Now that you have Form 8550 all completed and signed, you’re ready to apply for certification.
-To complete your application, you will need the following form, in addition to Form 8850:
+Now that Form 8550 is completed and signed, you’re ready to apply for certification.
+To complete your application, you will need the following items, in addition to Form 8850:

-- Any documentation that needs to be attached to 9061 to prove the felony, such as parole officer’s name, correctional institution records, or extracts from court records
+- Form 9061 attachments showing proof of felony using supporting info such as parole officer’s name, correctional institution records, or extracts from court records

-Ex-felons can complete Form 9061 by checking the “yes” box next to Question 17, indicating that your new hire was convicted of a felony or released from prison after a felony conviction during the year before you hired them.
-Then, indicate the date of conviction, the date of release, and whether it was a federal or state conviction.
+Ex-felons can complete Form 9061 by checking the applicable box next to Question 14.
+They must also indicate the date of conviction, the date of release, and whether it was a federal or state conviction.

-Once you have Form 9061 completed and the required information attached, you’ll need to mail it to your state workforce agency.
+Once Form 9061 has been completed and the required information attached, you’ll need to mail it to your state workforce agency.
 These agencies may have different names, but they all usually offer training, job, career, and business services, as well as programs for unemployment insurance, programs for veteran reemployment, and information about the job market.

 Step 4: Calculate the Credit for Hiring Felons